godotengine/godot-docs/tutorials/networking/ssl_certificates.rst

 ----------------------------

-The first approach is the simplest: generate a private and public key pair, and put the public pair in the .crt file (again, in PEM format).
+The first approach is the simplest: generate a private and public key pair and add the public key (in PEM format) to the .crt file.
 The private key should go to your server.

 OpenSSL has `some
 documentation <https://raw.githubusercontent.com/openssl/openssl/master/doc/HOWTO/keys.txt>`__ about